Pros and Cons of Free Range and Mobile Pens

 - Did I mention it’s high maintenance?
 Moving chicken fences is time consuming.
 No matter how high tech the fence is.

-- Worse case scenario: you put your chickens in some garden areas that you want them to work over, but they escape, and work over the areas you expressly did NOT want them in.
-Hours of work get rapidly undone.
-Gardener gets very angry, and chickens get very unpopular.
+- Worse case scenario: you put your chickens in some garden areas that you want them to work over, but they escape, and work over the areas you did NOT want them in.
+Not good.

 Coming up next